+In the previous section, we showed that it is possible to find cases for which performing an instantaneous measurement on spin $N$ at $t=0$ does not have any influence on the reduced state of spin $1$ for all $t \geq 0$.

-The next issue, which we should address, is whether instantaneous measurement is possible or not.
+Now, one may ask whether instantaneous measurement is possible or not.
 According to the text-book quantum mechanics, instantaneous measurement seems necessary: Consider a particle with a spatially widespread wave function, which is detected in a localized detector.
-It seems that we should accept that its wave function is collapsed instantaneously, from the pre-measurement widespread one, to a localized one, which is confined within the detector.
+It seems that we should accept that its wave function collapses instantaneously, from the pre-measurement widespread one to a localized one, which is confined within the detector.

-However, in many cases, one can model the measurement procedure as the following \cite{15}.
+Nevertheless, in many cases, one can model the measurement procedure as the following \cite{15}.
 Step 1: The quantum system $Q$, which we want to measure the observable $\mathcal{M}_{Q}$ (with projectors $\Pi_l$) on it, interacts with another system, the probe $P$, such that the whole state of the system-probe $\rho_{QP}$ becomes correlated.
 Step 2: A projective measurement is performed on $P$, in a special basis, called the pointer states ${\vert l_P \rangle }$.
 Now, if the measurement result is ${\vert l_P \rangle }$, the state of the system $Q$ is left within the subspace spanned by $\Pi_l$.

 Step 1 is deterministic.
-It can be modeled simply assuming that the system $Q$ and the probe $P$ interact through a unitary operator, for a period of time $\tau$, such that the initial uncorrelated state of the system-probe changes to an entangled (a correlated) one \cite{13, 9, 11}.
-One can also consider more involved models, such as considering an environment $\mathcal{E}$ which interacts with $P$ \cite{14, 8}, or averaging over different periods $\tau$ \cite{12}.
+It can be modeled simply assuming that the system $Q$ and the probe $P$ interact through a unitary operator, for a period of time $\delta$, such that the initial uncorrelated state of the system-probe changes to an entangled (a correlated) one \cite{13, 9, 11}.
+One can also consider more involved models, such as considering an environment $\mathcal{E}$ which interacts with $P$ \cite{14, 8}, or averaging over different periods $\delta$ \cite{12}.